 About the Podcast

 Iris Murdoch once claimed that “the enjoyment of art is a training in the love of virtue.”
 I suppose this podcast aims to show that her claim is worth taking seriously.
 Most episodes of Sacred and Profane Love focus on literary art.
 The format of the podcast is a conversation, typically with a philosopher, theologian, or literary critic.
 As a philosopher, I often turn to literature because I believe that it is a very specific mode of access to the truth.
 Whereas philosophical theory operates at the level of the abstract and general, literature operates in the particular and the concrete, which is the space of choice and desire.
 While the philosopher can articulate the essential structure of vice in her theory, the novelist can show us how vice works to destroy the life of a particular person, in a particular way.
 Fiction, therefore, has the power to expand our moral imaginations such that we see reflections of ourselves and our own lives in the characters we come to invest ourselves in while reading; in this way, fiction often serves to reveal to us both uncomfortable and hopeful truths about ourselves.
 In this podcast, the idea is not that we read to escape reality, but to throw ourselves more deeply into it.

-This podcast is sponsored by the Institute for Human Ecology.
+This podcast is sponsored by the The University of Tulsa.